-Class action lawsuit to be filed against CMP for high bills
+Three law firms team up for class-action suit against CMP for high bills

 CMP spokeswoman Gail Rice said in an email that CMP has not seen a copy of the complaint and therefore cannot comment on the matter at this point.

-CMP tells customers how to pay undisputed portion of bills
+CMP: Pay undisputed portion of bills

-In its email to customers, CMP said that while the PUC investigation is open, the PUC has set up a process for residential customers to pay only the PUC-defined undisputed portion of their bill in any month since Nov.
+In its email to customers, CMP said that while the PUC investigation is open, the commission has created a process for residential customers to pay only the PUC-defined undisputed portion of their bill in any month since Nov.
 1, 2017, that meets certain criteria.

 One criterion is that any residential customer must have received a bill after Nov.
 1, 2017, in which the total CMP delivery charges are 25 percent or higher than delivery charges for the same month in 2016 and the customer has disputed the increase.

-The second criterion is for any residential customer who was not receiving CMP service 12 months prior to the month of the bill in question, but who received a bill issued on or after Nov.
-1, 2017, that reflects total CMP delivery charges that are 25 percent higher than the average bill issued to that customer prior to November 1, 2017.
+The second criterion is for any residential customer who was not receiving CMP service 12 months before the month of the bill in question, but who received a bill issued on or after Nov.
+1, 2017, that reflects total CMP delivery charges that are 25 percent higher than the average bill issued to that customer prior to Nov.
+1, 2017.
 The customer also has to have disputed the increase.

-For bills that meet those eligibility criteria, CMP provided a calculation for payment of the undisputed amount that included an amount equal to the delivery service bill for the same month in 2016.
-Or an amount at least equal to the average delivery service bill issued to the customer before Nov.
+For bills that meet those eligibility criteria, CMP provided a calculation for payment of the undisputed amount that included an amount equal to the delivery service bill for the same month in 2016 — or an amount at least equal to the average delivery service bill issued to the customer before Nov.
 1, 2017.

 CMP noted that if customers fail to pay the undisputed amount of their bill, their service may be disconnected.